bunnybooboo/london-privacy-lab/yubikey-arch-linux.md

 To find out more about the 'Yubico Personalization Tool' [click here](https://www.yubico.com/support/knowledge-base/categories/articles/yubikey-personalization-tool-users-guide/) for the manual

 To test out your Yubikey [click here](https://demo.yubico.com/) to head over to the demo site

+To zip your CSV file with a strong password `zip -P 'y0ur_cr@zy_pa$$w0rd' -r new_zip_name.zip Yubikey_backup.csv` [of course make this super strong.
+I used [KeePassX2](https://www.archlinux.org/packages/community/x86_64/keepassx2/) to generate one.
+Be sure to backup your KeePassX2 datatbase!]